jona-laa/KTLO/README.md

 # jona-laa.github.io
-This is a test site for a Git assignment.
+This is a test site for an assignment about Git.

-## This project uses following technologies
+## This project uses the following technologies
 * HTML5
 * CSS3
 * JavaScrip